cvenkatreddy/restassured-serenity-cucumber/README.md

     + resources
       + features                  Feature files
       + properties                AUT properties files
-      + logback.xml               for rebug logs
+      + logback.xml               for debug logs
 ```
 Following instructions will help you running the project.
 First, clone this project locally on your machine from the master branch.